markNZed/TaskFlow/README.md

 ### Task Environment

 Each Task Processor provides a Task Environment for the Task Function to run in.
-The NodeJS Task Processor currently provides a Node Javascript environment.
 The React Task Processor currently provides a React Javascript environment.
 The RxJS Task Processor currently provides a RxJS Javascript environment.
-A Task Processor could provide multiple Task Environments.

 ### SubTask

 A SubTask expects to receives a Task instance and returns the same Task instance.
 The SubTask assumes it is called from a Task.
 The SubTask runs within a Task Environment (i.e., it is part of the Task Processor) and provides a standard interface for Task functionality that is shared across many Tasks.

 There may be side-effects from a SubTask, for example, it may return partial results to a Task on another Task Processor using the Task Processor's web socket connection to the Hub.

+### Service

+A service provides a native (e.g. Javascript) API to functionality shared across Tasks in the Task Environment

 ## Task Hub